LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep_c_interface/Skeleton.rst

       solver module to change optional inputs specific to that nonlinear solver.
 These *must* be called after attaching the nonlinear solver to MRIStep, otherwise the optional inputs will be overridden by MRIStep defaults.
-See the section :numref:`SUNNonlinSol` for more information on optional inputs.
+See :numref:`SUNNonlinSol` for more information on optional inputs.

    #.
 Create matrix object